xcherryio/apis/goapi/xcapi/docs/AsyncStateExecuteRequest.md

 HasCommandResults returns a boolean if a field has been set.

-### GetReadAppDatabaseResponse
+### GetAppDatabaseReadResponse

-`func (o *AsyncStateExecuteRequest) GetReadAppDatabaseResponse() AppDatabaseReadResponse`
+`func (o *AsyncStateExecuteRequest) GetAppDatabaseReadResponse() AppDatabaseReadResponse`

-GetReadAppDatabaseResponse returns the ReadAppDatabaseResponse field if non-nil, zero value otherwise.
+GetAppDatabaseReadResponse returns the AppDatabaseReadResponse field if non-nil, zero value otherwise.

-### GetReadAppDatabaseResponseOk
+### GetAppDatabaseReadResponseOk

-`func (o *AsyncStateExecuteRequest) GetReadAppDatabaseResponseOk() (*AppDatabaseReadResponse, bool)`
+`func (o *AsyncStateExecuteRequest) GetAppDatabaseReadResponseOk() (*AppDatabaseReadResponse, bool)`

-GetReadAppDatabaseResponseOk returns a tuple with the ReadAppDatabaseResponse field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAppDatabaseReadResponseOk returns a tuple with the AppDatabaseReadResponse field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReadAppDatabaseResponse
+### SetAppDatabaseReadResponse

-`func (o *AsyncStateExecuteRequest) SetReadAppDatabaseResponse(v AppDatabaseReadResponse)`
+`func (o *AsyncStateExecuteRequest) SetAppDatabaseReadResponse(v AppDatabaseReadResponse)`

-SetReadAppDatabaseResponse sets ReadAppDatabaseResponse field to given value.
+SetAppDatabaseReadResponse sets AppDatabaseReadResponse field to given value.

-### HasReadAppDatabaseResponse
+### HasAppDatabaseReadResponse

-`func (o *AsyncStateExecuteRequest) HasReadAppDatabaseResponse() bool`
+`func (o *AsyncStateExecuteRequest) HasAppDatabaseReadResponse() bool`

-HasReadAppDatabaseResponse returns a boolean if a field has been set.
+HasAppDatabaseReadResponse returns a boolean if a field has been set.

 ### GetAppDatabaseError